cometbft/cometbft/spec/p2p/reactor-survey.md

 > This doesn't mean that all nodes must accept new onnections.
 It also doesn't mean that a node must accept new connections at all times.
 > The above property derives from the requirement that new validators can join consensus.
 In order to do so, they must first be connected.

+> TODO: what do we need to say about new nodes joining and existing nodes resyncing. -> requirement to establish new connections needa to be captured.

 Since the systems we are building are decentralized and distributed, the global requirements can only be ensured by local actions of the distributed nodes.
 For instance, openness has been ensured by distinguishing inbound and outbound connections, and making sure that there are always nodes with open inbound connections.